plumvillage/oracles/oracles.rst

 #.

-    | The undiscover'd country from whose bourn no traveller returns,
+    | But how is it that this lives in thy mind,
-    | Two lovely berries moulded on one stem.
+    | The undiscover'd country from whose bourn no traveller returns?

 #.